 know which company is best to place you with, and place an application with

-so that we can get you the best rate for a life insurance policy.
+so that we can get you aaa term life insurance rates.

 Author: Liran Hirschkorn